wechuli/c-sharp-playground/lambda-linq/notes.md

 ### Results of LINQ Queries

 To choose the output data for the query, we can use the keyword **select**.
 The result is an object of an existing class or anonymous type.
 The result can also be a property of the objects, the query runs through or the objects themselves.
 The select statement and everything following it is placed always at the end of the query.

+### Sorting Data with LINQ

+Sorting with LINQ queries is done through the keyword **orderby**.
+The conditions, used for sorting the elements, are placed after it.
+For each condition, the order of arrangement can be indicated: ascending,descending as by default the elements are ordered in ascending order.

+### Grouping Results with LINQ

+To group the results by some criteria the keyword **group** should be used.
+The pattern is as follows:

+        group [variable name] by [grouping condition] into [group name]

+The result of grouping is a new collection of a special type that can be used further in the query.
+After the grouping, however, the query stops working with its initial variable.
+This means that in the **select** statement, we can only use the group.